QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

 - background: set a solid color
 - …

-For additional information on configuring a Windows qube, see the [Customizing Windows 7 templates](/doc/windows-template-customization/) page (despite the focus on preparing the VM for use as a template, most of the instructions are independent from how the VM will be used - ie. TemplateVM or StandaloneVM).
+For additional information on configuring a Windows qube, see the [Customizing Windows 7 templates](/doc/windows-template-customization/) page (despite the focus on preparing the VM for use as a template, most of the instructions are independent from how the VM will be used - i.e. TemplateVM or StandaloneVM).

 ## Windows as a template